Migdalin/DataCleaningProject/CodeBook.md

 ## Analysis
 __Output results are contained here__:
 * tidyData.txt:  An R data table file.
-This can be perused from the R prompt via "read.file('tidyData.txt')"
+Note that, because the instructions were to set "row.names=FALSE" when exporting this data, the nice column names will not be visible if this file is read back in via read.table().
+You will, however, see the wonderful column names if you view this file directly on GitHub.
 	* This file consists of 180 rows, each with 563 columns
 	* The "activity" and "subject" columns served as the primary "group by" columns.
 	* The remaining columns represent the mean value of measurements for the associated activity and subject.

 __All steps performed upon the data are contained here__:
 * run_analysis.R:  The entry point for this script is the function "AssignmentMain()."
-Running that method inside R will download the zip file and perform all analysis steps, in the order in which they were originally performed, and will generate a new tidyData.rTableData output file.
+Running that method inside R will download the zip file and perform all analysis steps, in the order in which they were originally performed, and will generate a new tidyData.txt output file.

 ### Steps Performed
 * Column names for the test and training data files (561 columns) was read in from the "features.txt" file.
 This file contained two separate columns, "V1" serving as the ordinal location of the column, with "V2" being the name of the column.